The 10 most innovative travel companies of 2022

 For making vaccine equity a part of its business strategy

 Intrepid Travel, which also featured on our 2021 list of the the most innovative travel companies, was the only company in our applicant pool to mention the importance of vaccine equity to business strategy and overall mission.
 These aren’t empty words.
 Intrepid was one of the first global tour operators to announce a vaccine policy mandate for its travelers and tour leaders—many other operators and agents have followed since—and it used its 23 offices across five continents to offer on-the-ground vaccine support for its employees and their wider communities.
-This translated into free transportation to vaccine sites for trekking porters in Cuzco, Peru, for example, as well as educational seminars about the shots in Sri Lanka to fight vaccine hesitancy.
+This translated into free transportation to vaccine sites for trekking porters in Cusco, Peru, for example, as well as educational seminars about the shots in Sri Lanka to fight vaccine hesitancy.
 (Intrepid’s nonprofit arm has also raised over $102,000 for UNICEF’s Give the World a Shot project.)
 This mission has not only been a sound one from a business perspective—Intrepid guests can count on the fact that their guides and travel teams are up to date on their vaccines—it’s also sparked interest and understanding among Intrepid’s clients on the importance of global vaccine equity.

 9. Wheel the World